...

 Beyond the Basics: Backing Up and Securing Messages

-• Titanium Backup (root): Complete app+data snapshots.
+• Titanium Backup (root): Full app+data backups.

 If you want next-level security, try pushing mmssms.db to a private IPFS node—tamper-proof, globally accessible and entirely in your hands.